elpekenin/astro-web/src/contents/qmk/userspace.md

   # --------
   QP_XAP = no
   ```
-  3. Code relies on having the assets in the arrays exposed on [Quantum Painter - Macros](#macros)
+  3. Code relies on having the assets in the arrays mentioned on [Quantum Painter - Macros](#macros)
-  4. Send messages over XAP, to execute this code.
-[My fork](https://github.com/elpekenin/qmk_xap) of [qmk_xap](https://github.com/qmk/qmk_xap)(official QMK's XAP client)
+  4. Send XAP messages from PC to execute this code.
+[Here](https://github.com/elpekenin/qmk_xap) is my fork of [qmk_xap](https://github.com/qmk/qmk_xap)(official QMK's XAP client)

 ## Send info to the PC: `user_xap.h`
-Helper functions to send information about some events to the XAP client, such as reboot/bootload, keys being pressed or released (could make some usage stats), or [touch screen](#touch_driverh)'s state.
+Helper functions to send information about some events to the XAP client, such as reboot/bootloader, keys being pressed or released (could make some usage stats), or [touch screen](#touch_driverh)'s state.

 ---

 # Codegen
-Generate **C** code from **Python** `/scripts` that get run during compilation.
+Generate **C** code from **Python** scripts that get run during compilation.

 ## 1. Enabled features: `features.py`
-Defines `enabled_features_t` which is a struct that contains whether some features where enabled on this compilation or not.
+Defines `enabled_features_t` which is a struct containing whether some features are enabled on this compilation or not.

 Usage:
   1. Tweak its configuration (if you want to) at the very top of the script
-    * Add or remove elements from `FEATURES` to modify which of them are checked by the script
+    * Add or remove elements from `FEATURES` to modify which of them are tracked
     * Use `SHORT_NAMES` to define aliases (these are only used on the `draw_features` function, not on the `struct`'s attributes names)
-  2. Read the values with
+  2. Read the state
   ```c
   enabled_features_t get_enabled_features(void);
   ```
-  3. Read state of a particular feature (note: all names are `lower_snake_case`)
+  3. Check a particular feature (note: all names are `lower_snake_case`)
   ```c
   if (features.rgb_matrix) {
       printf("RGB Matrix is enabled!\n");